 Or visit the magnificent Picasso Museum in the centre and the home he was born.

-Another of Malaga's exceptional monuments is its Alcazaba, a large well-preserved Arab fortress dating back to the 10 centaury.
-And for panoramic views, a hike up to Gibralfaro Castle is rewarding.
-Located at the top of Mount Gibrafaro and a great spot to get your camera out.
 As you walk down following a stone walled corridor towards the Alcazaba fortress, there is a Roman theatre at the bottom of the hill and an Old Town to discover.

 Strolling its charming cobbled streets is a must do.
 That´s where you will find the Picasso and Cathedral I mention above and also hundreds of restaurants and tapa bars like Bodega el Pimpi where you should try out an ajoblanco, a chilled garlic soup.
 Then top that off with boquerones (anchovies) and their speciality octopus salad.

-The lively Atarazanas Market provides a taste of local life and cuisine.
 But there is more reason, beyond its monument gems, why Malaga is a popular tourist destination.

-Málaga is so much more than its historical attractions.
-Its harbour, known to the Spanish as Muelle Uno (pier 1) is a perfect spot to unwind sipping tinto de verano and take in beautiful sunsets.
-Also a perfect spot for admiring luxurious yachts and massive cruise ships.
+Its harbour, known to the Spanish as Muelle Uno (pier 1) is a perfect spot to ending the day, unwind, and sipping tinto de verano whilst take in beautiful sunsets.

-Boasts by a Mediterranean climate and more than 300 sunny days a year, you are sure to find yourself on one of Malaga´s 16 beaches during your stay.
+Talking about beaches, Boasts by a Mediterranean climate and more than 300 sunny days a year, you are sure to find yourself on one of Malaga´s 16 beaches during your stay.
 Its shores offer relaxation, water sports and other activities like boat-fishing trips.

 Did you know that Malaga Spain has a continuous inhabitant stretch of 2800 years.